 During the whole life of the facilities, safety assessments of various types are carried out to analyse the impact on safety by the changes that may take place in the organisation, processes, structures, systems and components of the power plant.
-Prior to a procedure modification or a design modification implementation, a safety assessment is performed, as an effective way to proactively manage the potential risks arising from these activities.
-Risks are identified and measures implemented to guarantee the safety of the operations.
+Prior to modifying a procedure or implementing a design modification in the plant, a safety assessment is carried out to proactively manage any risks that may arise.
+Risks are identified and actions are taken to ensure the safety of activities.